GPS Spoofing Attacks on Automated Frequency Coordination System in Wi-Fi 6E and Beyond: Experiment on Commercial AP

 \subsection{Experiment Setup}

-We perform GPS spoofing attacks using GPS-SDR-SIM \cite{gps-sdr-sim} with USRP B210 \cite{b210} on HPE Aruba AP-634 \cite{ap634} with Wi-Fi 6E support and a built-in GPS receiver.
-Figure \ref{fig:experiment} shows our experiment setup.
-All the experiments are performed in a controlled environment with no devices other than the AP affected.
+We conducted GPS spoofing attacks on an HPE Aruba AP-634 \cite{ap634}, which has Wi-Fi 6E and a built-in GPS receiver, using GPS-SDR-SIM \cite{gps-sdr-sim} with a USRP B210 \cite{b210}.
+All experiments were performed in a controlled environment, affecting only the AP, as shown in our setup in Figure \ref{fig:experiment}.